top of page

 • Feb 5

-Do Painters Move Furniture?
-What to Know Before Your Painting Project with 3 Ropes Painting
+Do Painter Move Furniture?
+What to Know Before Your Painting Project in St. George

 At 3 Ropes Painting in St. George, UT, a common question we hear is, “Do painters move furniture before a paint job?”
 Typically, professional painters, including our team, do not move furniture as part of standard services, and if we do, it incurs an additional fee.
+The painter’s primary role is to ensure proper room preparation, including furniture protection, surface preparation, and applying paint, but not necessarily to handle furniture relocation.
 Our expertise lies in delivering high-quality paint finishes, not moving services, and our insurance does not cover your personal belongings.
-We recommend moving furniture yourself, hiring professional movers, or discussing options with us in advance.
-For valuable or fragile items, handle them personally to ensure their safety.
+We recommend moving furniture yourself, hiring professional movers, or considering furniture moving services, which some painting companies offer for added convenience and safety.
+Whether moving furniture is included depends on several factors, such as the scope of work, homeowner preferences, and the size or weight of the furniture.
+Industry standards vary among painting companies, so it’s important to clarify policies before your project begins.
+For valuable or fragile items, the homeowner should handle them personally to ensure their safety.

 Key Takeaways

-• Moving furniture typically isn’t included in standard painting services.
+• Moving furniture typically isn’t included in standard painting services, as most painting companies do not provide this as part of their offerings.

 • Leaving bulky furniture in the room can increase labor time and costs.